pkic/pqccm/_index.md

 The [Entrust nShield Post-Quantum SDK](https://www.entrust.com/-/media/documentation/datasheets/entrust-pqc-option-pack-ds.pdf) enables post-quantum cryptographic applications for nShield HSMs with the CodeSafe SDK.

+## essendi it GmbH
+essendi it GmbH provides [essendi xc](https://xc.essendi.de/en/), a certificate management system that automates the lifecycle of digital certificates (CLM).
+The platform offers crypto agility, cryptographic inventory management, and supports organizations in the migration and transformation from classical cryptography to post-quantum cryptography (PQC). essendi xc enables the request, management, monitoring, and deployment of both classical and post-quantum certificates.
+ML-DSA (FIPS-204) is implemented, while ML-KEM (FIPS-203) and SLH-DSA (FIPS-205) are currently in development and on the product roadmap.

 ## EVERTRUST

 [EVERTRUST Stream](https://evertrust.io/stream/) is a PKI CA/VA/TSA and [EVERTRUST Horizon](https://evertrust.io/horizon/) is a PKI RA and CLM software.
 Both products are currently able to issue and manage pure-PQC and hybrid backard-compatible certificates based on Dilithium/Falcon/Sphincs+ algorithms.
 Released versions have support for ML-DSA (with or without prehash), pure PQC certificates, and hybrid backward-compatible certificates as per ITU-T X.509 10/19.